 ||In the second half of the course each student selects and presents a recently published journal article in applied linguistics and language teaching, and give a critical-analytic presentation of it before the class using the same format that will be followed in their Critical Literature Review assessment.
 They receive written feedback from the instructor on their presentation, in addition to the peer feedback they get from other students in the discussion section of their presentation.

 On completion of this course, the student will be able to:

 - explain and evaluate the ways in which ideas from the social, political and social-psychological analysis of language and discourse are currently being applied in the context of language teaching and learning, including

-- the relationship of global languages to local ones
+- understand the relationship of global languages to local ones

 |Graduate Attributes and Skills